al1brn/geonodes/docs/demo_1.md

 ### Layouts

 Layouts are ways to make the trees clearer.
-Creating a layout makes use of the `with` syntax: any new node created in the scope of a `with` is included in the layout:
+Creating a layout is done in the context of `with` syntax: any new node created in the scope of a `with` is included in the layout:

 ```python
     with tree.layout("Computing the wave", color="dark_rose"):